Alabi12/Hello_Rails_App/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Hello-Rails-App <a name="about-project"></a>
+# 📖 Hello-World-App <a name="about-project"></a>

-**Budget-App**
+**Hello-World-App**
-This project is build a single app to connect rails as a backend to rails for front end.
-It needs to fetch data from the database and render to the UI.
+This project is build a single app featuring rails for the backend and react for the front end.
+Users needs to fetch data from the database and render to the UI.

 ## 🛠 Built With <a name="built-with"></a>